 I am the oldest of five siblings born in 1981 to the loving parents of Bob and Linda Wheeler.
-Growing up in Toledo, Ohio I was surrounded by lots of glass history, both artistically and industrial.
-My first introductions to hot glass were annual school field trips to Libby Glass Factory and Sauder’s Farms.
+Growing up in Toledo, Ohio I was surrounded by glass history, both artistic and industrial.
+My introduction to hot glass were annual school field trips to Libby Glass Factory and Sauder’s Farms.
 I watched these skilled gaffers in amazement as they effortlessly transformed the hot molten material into beautiful objects.
 Seeing those fascinating demonstrations stuck with me, I started seeking out more glass studios.
-Cedar Point, Green Field Village, and the Toledo Botanical Gardens were all studios that I started visiting to learn more about this medium.
+Cedar Point, Greenfield Village, and the Toledo Botanical Gardens were all studios that I started visiting to learn more about this medium.

-Currently I am living and studying in the British Virgin Islands running a waste driven trash to treasures glass studio.
-My interests lay in the new developing eco-friendly energy efficient aspects of hot glass production.
+Currently, I am living and studying in the British Virgin Islands running a waste driven, "trash to treasures" glass studio.
+My interests lay in the new developing Eco-friendly, energy efficient aspects of hot glass production.
 It is deeply important to me, future generations of artists, and mother earth.
-I am responsible as an artist to rethink and reshapes the way we produce our art in a more environmentally responsible way.
-This wild ride of glass will only continue if we take care of our studio motherearth.
+As an artist, I am responsible to reshape the way we produce our art in a more environmentally responsible way.
+This wild ride of glass will only continue if we take care of our studio-Mother Earth.